Zhangye Gansu, China Travel Guide

 China National Tourism Administration (CNTA) provides official tourism details, though content might be general.

-Airline and train operator websites are suitable for direct bookings and schedule confirmations.
+Airline and train operator websites work well for direct bookings and schedule confirmations.

 Download essential Chinese applications and a VPN before your arrival.
 Keep emergency numbers and embassy contacts close at hand.
 Reading about Silk Road history greatly enriches your cultural perception.

-Walking the ancient paths of the Silk Road, visiting the Giant Buddha Temple, and exploring the Mati Temple Grottoes connects you with centuries of human endeavor, trade, and spiritual dedication.
+Walking the ancient paths of the Silk Road, visiting the Giant Buddha Temple, and exploring the Mati Temple Grottoes connects you with centuries of people endeavor, trade, and spiritual dedication.
 This tangible link to the past offers a profound sense of historical continuity.

 It fosters respect for a culture different from your own.